Dance Moms: Synopsis

 In season 5, Miller relocated the team to Los Angeles to help build her reputation on the West Coast, while the team continued to participate in weekly competitions.
 The focus shifted to include preparation for careers in the acting and music businesses.

 During the second half of season 7, several dancers and their mothers left the ALDC to form "The Irreplaceables."
 Miller left the show several episodes later, followed by the remaining ALDC dancers and mothers.

 In July 2018, Miller announced her return for season 8 of Dance Moms.
 Executive producer Bryan Stinson announced the show would be casting a whole new team, with final callbacks being in September 2018.
 On January 12, a new team was selected, consisting of eight dancers.
 A promo for the new season was released in February, revealing that the show would be set around Miller's diagnosis of Burkitt's Lymphoma while returning "back to her roots" with a new team.
 The season is set in Pittsburgh, in the same studio where the show began in 2011.
 Season 8 premiered on Lifetime on June 4, 2019.
-Miller and executive producer, Bryan Stinson, have both announced season 9 of Dance Moms, but there has not been further information at that point.
+Although Miller and executive producer Bryan Stinson had both announced plans for a ninth season of Dance Moms, the series did not move forward after controversy involving Miller led to her separation from Lifetime.